ahw/vim-hooks/README.md

 Permissions
 ============
 Ensure that your VimHook scripts have the "execute" flag set.
+For example,

 ```
-$ chmod 755 FILENAME
+$ chmod 755 .bufwritepost.vimhook.sh
 ```

 Example usage